Cong-Ling/Home_Page/_pages/publication.md

 <hr style="border: none; height: 4px; background-color: #333;" />

+- Andrew Mendelsohn and Cong Ling, Learning with Errors from Nonassociative Algebras.
+IACR Communications in Cryptology, vol. 1, no. 4, Jan 13, 2025, doi: 10.62056/aee0wa3y6.
 - Andrew Mendelsohn, Edmund Dable-Heath, Cong Ling, “[A small serving of mash: (Quantum) algorithms for SPDH-Sign with small parameters](https://doi.org/10.1515/jmc-2024-0025)”, *Journal of Mathematical Cryptology*, vol. 19, no. 1, paper 20240025, 2025.
 - Christian Porter, Edmund Dable-Heath, Cong Ling, “[A new bound for the orthogonality defect of HKZ reduced lattices](https://doi.org/10.1007/s40993-024-00554-1)”, *Research in Number Theory*, vol. 10, no. 3, p.
 65, Jul.
 2024.
 - Andrew Mendelsohn, Cong Ling, “[Fractional non-norm elements for division algebras, and an application to Cyclic Learning with Errors](https://doi.org/10.3934/amc.2023043)”, *Advances in Mathematics of Communications*, vol. 18, no. 2, pp. 410–424, Apr.
 2024.